jeffmc6767/Stardance-safe/README.md

 4. Open the Code

-Open the .ino file included in this repository.
+Open the "PROJECT CODE" file included in this repository. and paste it into ARDUINO IDE

 ⸻